 At the Nicholson Clinic, we specialize in finding the right weight loss solution for each individual person.
-We do not believe in a one-size-fits-all approach, which is why Dr. Nick specializes in multiple bariatric procedures.
-He wants every patient to have the best chance at weight loss success, which he believes comes from being educated in all the options.
+We do not believe in a one-size-fits-all approach, which is why the surgeons at the Nicholson Clinic specialize in multiple bariatric procedures.
+We want every patient to have the best chance at weight loss success, which we believe comes from being educated in all the options.
 Understanding all bariatric surgery options allows you to make the decision that is best for your individual needs.
-We encourage you to sign up for a consultation with Dr. Nick to ensure that all your questions are answered straight from the source.
+We encourage you to sign up for a consultation with one of the surgeons at the Nicholson Clinic to ensure that all your questions are answered by an expert.

 How does bariatric surgery help weight loss?

 Bariatric surgery procedures promote weight loss in one of three ways:

 - Restriction, or limiting the amount of food you can eat before feeling full by reducing the size of the stomach.